-- 3.20 average GPA of OMIC co-ops & interns. - 1,168 OMIC students graduated and are employed in Ohio. - Of those reported, OMIC students working in Ohio are earning more than \$34,900 on average. - Other students who have graduated are working outside of Ohio, enrolled in graduate school, or have joined the military.
+- 3.22 average GPA of OMIC co-ops & interns - 1,412 OMIC students graduated and are employed in Ohio - Of those reported, OMIC students working in Ohio are earning more than \$43,500 on average. - Other students who have graduated are working outside of Ohio, enrolled in graduate school, or have joined the military.

 III.
-The chancellor's strategy in allocating awards among state institutions of higher education and how the actual awards fit that strategy
+The Chancellor's strategy in allocating awards among state institutions of higher education, and how the actual awards fit that strategy

-The chancellor's strategy emphasizes developing institutional collaborations, and new and expanded partnerships with businesses in the six JobsOhio regions, which lead to placement of students in coop and internship opportunities while increasing Ohio's skilled workforce.
+The Chancellor's strategy emphasized developing institutional collaborations, and new and expanded partnerships with businesses in the six JobsOhio regions, which led to placement of students in co-op and internship opportunities while increasing Ohio's skilled workforce.
 The Ohio Means Internships and Co-ops program began in 2014 with grants to 26 colleges and universities and their 31 partner institutions.
 Beginning in 2015, the program transitioned to an annual award to the six JobsOhio regions helping support economic development strategies to retain and attract businesses.
 OMIC grantees worked to engage more students and businesses in internships and co-ops while expanding and enhancing their ability to do so.

-Success in retaining students in Ohio after graduation is a desired outcome of the OMIC program, demonstrated with 1,168 students working in Ohio after completing their program.
-The 1,489 business partners are the career launch pad for students as they move into their chosen field.
+Success in retaining students in Ohio after graduation was a desired outcome of the OMIC program, demonstrated with 1,412 students working in Ohio after completing their program.
+The 1,786 business partners were the career launch pad for students as they move into their chosen field.

 Each funded project since 2015 has involved regional consortiums consisting of universities, community colleges, and Ohio Technical Centers cooperating to invest in activities benefitting students and businesses.
-This arrangement has allowed for the creation of regional advisory committees and pilot projects, including faculty training to promote and support work-based learning.
-Business assistance provided by institutions has ranged from preparing position descriptions and designing intern evaluation tools to improve curriculum in response to business practices.
+This arrangement has allowed for the creation of regional advisory committees and pilot projects, including faculty training, to promote and support work-based learning.
+Business assistance provided by institutions has ranged from preparing position descriptions and designing intern evaluation tools to improving curriculum in response to business practices.